Radiation Oncology

 Education

-The Division of Clinical Oncology of the Stellenbosch University is one of the six existing, fully academic divisions/departments of Clinical Oncology in South Africa.
-Our training program for registrars has been fully accredited by the College of Radiation Oncology and the Health Professionals Council of South Africa (HPCSA) as a 4-year program.
-Many members of our consultant staff are college examiners.
-There is a full program of teaching and academic presentations to guide the trainees through their program.
+The Division of Radiation Oncology at the Faculty of Medicine and Health Sciences of Stellenbosch University, Tygerberg Campus, is one of six existing, fully academic divisions/departments that train Clinical Oncologists in South Africa.
+Our training program for specialist registrars has been fully accredited by the Colleges of Medicine of South Africa’s College of Radiation Oncologists and the Health Professions Council of South Africa (HPCSA) as a 4-year full-time training program.
+Many members of specialist consultants serve as College examiners.
+We offer a structured program of theoretical and clinical teaching to guide the trainees through their program.
+We welcome both local and international trainees from the African continent and train a cohort of around 14 registrars at any given time.